About the Winter Antiques Show

 Q: How does East Side House benefit from the Winter Antiques Show?

 A: The Winter Antiques Show, created by the charity in 1955, is owned and produced by East Side House and provides a significant portion of its philanthropic budget.
-The Show is the only major one in New York from which all net proceeds–ticket sales, catalogue revenues and corporate sponsorships–benefit a charity.
+The Show is the only major art fair in New York from which all net proceeds–ticket sales, catalogue revenues and corporate sponsorships–benefit a charity.
 Visit eastsidehouse.org to learn more.

 Q: What is East Side House Settlement?

 Q: How can I be sure of the quality and legitimacy of the works of art and antiques offered at the Show?

 A: Over 160 experts specializing in the fields present at the Show examine each work of art and antique for quality, authenticity, and condition.
 This process assures collectors that they can buy with confidence.
 Those objects found not to meet the high standards of the Show are removed.

 Q: I am looking for a specific object.
 Can you help me?